banool/recreation-gov-campsite-checker/README.md

 $ python camping.py --start-date 2018-07-20 --end-date 2018-07-23 --stdin < parks.txt
 ```

+You'll want to put this script into a 5 minute crontab.
+You could also grep the output for the success emoji (🏕) and then do something in response, like notify you that there is a campsite available.

 ## Getting park IDs
 What you'll want to do is go to https://recreation.gov/unifSearchResults.do and search for the campground you want.
 Click on it in the search sidebar.
 Once it comes up it should take you to a page with `campgroundDetails.do` or `campsiteSearch.do` in the URL.